BlueEagle2006/Jefferson-Arduino/README.md

 <img src="https://user-images.githubusercontent.com/68196837/225093527-37bd92cb-d20a-4f4a-af90-a0bf36a67360.png" height="250"></img>
 > First Prototype

-So I made a new one using a setup as simple as shown bellow, with an LCD Shield which had plenty of buttuns on it so I could finally edit the input text.
+So I made a new one using a setup as simple as shown bellow, with an LCD Shield which had plenty of buttons on it so I could finally edit the input text.

 <img src="https://user-images.githubusercontent.com/68196837/225094395-c5e924c3-e2f2-472b-acbc-645ef4348541.png" height="300"></img>
 <img src="https://user-images.githubusercontent.com/68196837/225094552-e6e487f6-01d9-4b4c-8357-1f4deaedc918.png" height="300"></img>